1. When these terms and conditions apply and who is responsible under them

 e. our retail charge ("Flick charges"), which we use to service you as our customer.

-Some Flick products you may elect may also carry additional costs.
-These will be detailed on our website.
+Some Flick pricing plans and products you may select may also carry additional costs.
+These will be detailed in your pricing plan or on our website.

-Details of each bill will be available in your customer dashboard on our website and on the Flick App.
+Details of each invoice will be available in your customer dashboard on our website and on the Flick App.

 Unless otherwise stated, prices exclude GST and GST (if any) will be charged in addition to those GST exclusive prices.